kosamad/little-explorers/README.md

 * [Favicon](https://favicon.io/) - to generate the favicons for the page.
 * [Email.JS] (https://www.emailjs.com/) - to send and recieve emails.
 * [Google Maps JS API](https://developers.google.com/maps/documentation/javascript/overview) - to create and update features on the maps.
+* [Cloudinary API](https://cloudinary.com/) - to integrate image upload, storing only URLs in the database, with images hosted on Cloudinary.

 ## ?.
 Testing
 ## ?.
 Deployment